Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    ret = mc_server_create(&g_server_h);
    ```

-2. Define the callback that is invoked when the server receives the command.
+2. Define and register the callback that is invoked when the server receives the command.

    For example, to define a callback for playback state change commands: